 When it comes to content management, there are a lot of useful plugins you can install and activate to start to benefit from them.

 For many content managers and publishers, SEO is one of the top concerns: what’s the use of good content if no one sees it?
-If you don’t have a huge budget for paid marketing (whether social media or paid search engine ads), can you expect thousands of visitors to come to your website every day?
-Well, with proper search engine optimization and a lot of time and effort – yes.
-Luckily, WordPress makes it much easier to perform high-quality SEO because there are a lot of plugins designated to do just that.
-One of the best in this field is definitely Yoast SEO, used by over 5 million WordPress users every month.
+If you don’t have a massive budget for paid marketing (whether social media or paid search engine ads), can you expect thousands of visitors to visit your website daily?
+Well, with proper search engine optimization and much time and effort – yes.
+Luckily, WordPress makes it much easier to perform high-quality SEO because many plugins are designated to do just that.
+One of the best in this field is Yoast SEO, used by over 5 million WordPress users monthly.

-There are also WordPress plugins that can help you make your posts more captivating and dynamic, create better navigation menus, include interactive media and much more.
+WordPress plugins can also help you make your posts more captivating and dynamic, create better navigation menus, include interactive media, and more.

 Conclusion

 There’s no doubt about it: WordPress is awesome!
 It’s the content management platform that’s been powering the Internet for decades now.
-And the best part: even if you’re an absolute beginner, it’s very easy and simple to start working on WordPress.
+And the best part: even if you’re an absolute beginner, it’s straightforward to start working on WordPress.

-Before you start, familiarize yourself with some of the features and options we’ve talked about in the article, such as posts, custom post types, pages, categories, tags, navigation menus and plugins.
-As soon as you start using all of these in practice, you will see that the learning process for WordPress is very fast and you’ll get better by the day.
+Before you start, please familiarize yourself with some of the features and options we’ve discussed in the article, such as posts, custom post types, pages, categories, tags, navigation menus, and plugins.
+As soon as you start using all of these in practice, you will see that the WordPress learning process is speedy, and you’ll get better by the day.